TonyTroeff/Minimal.API/README.md

 # Minimal.API

-A repository containing the source code of a sample project used for the "Minimal Web APIs in ASP.NET Core and .NET 8" seminar I lectured for SoftUni.
+In this repoitory you can find the final version of the Minimal.API demos presented during the seminar ["Minimal Web APIs in ASP.NET Core and .NET 8"](https://softuni.bg/trainings/4794/minimal-web-apis-in-asp-dot-net-core-and-dot-net-8).